gitfrid/CzechFOI-DRATE_EXAM/README.md

 Unlike more widely recognized biases such as:

 - Immortal time bias
+- Survivorship Bias
-- Healthy user bias
+- Healthy user effect
 - Selection bias
 - Treatment delay bias

 ...this bias is often **overlooked**, yet it can have a **major impact** on the interpretation of observational data.